 5. Consider Debt Solution Options

 You may be one of the many people struggling to make ends meet with little to no income.
 If this is the case for you, how can you get out of debt fast with no money?
 If you’re overwhelmed with too many payments and not enough income you could try to renegotiate your debt contracts with your creditors to pay a lump sum amount instead of costly monthly payments, alternatively you might be considering a range of debt solutions such as consolidating debt or refinancing.
 However, you have to be careful about such strategies.
 Without the strict combination of budgeting, lifestyle changes and making payments, you may find yourself with even more debt than you had before.

 Relationships are challenging at the best of times.
 Money troubles are one of the key factors in relationship breakdowns.
 However, trying to deal with the situation on your own by keeping it secret will only make the situation that much worse.
 When times are tough, it is more important than ever to work together as a team and support one another, and if you’re going to be successful it’s important to have a strict budget to pay off debt that the whole family knows about.
-As soon as possible, tell your partner about your debts and work together to develop a budget and goals that align to both your values and that you can work on together (insert link to relationship stress blog)
+As soon as possible, tell your partner about your debts and work together to develop a budget and goals that align to both your values and that you can work on together.

 It’s important to remember that it’s not about how much money you make.
 High-income people can stay mired in debt their whole lives, and people with low incomes can live debt-free.
 Your spending habits can be adjusted to match your lifestyle.
 The sooner you develop those good spending habits, the better.
 Remember, you don’t have to go it alone.